College scholarships for high school seniors

 High school seniors: looking for financial aid to help pay for college?
 Each spring, Oregon State Credit Union awards ten $2,500 college scholarships to eligible high school seniors to help them pay for a college education.

-Applications for the 2024 - 2025 academic year are open now.
+Applications for the 2025 - 2026 academic year is open till Febuary 28, 2025.
 Before you apply, be sure to review these qualifications:

-Be a graduating high school senior with a minimum grade point average (GPA) of 2.50 at a high school within our 24-county field of membership.
+• Be a graduating high school senior with a minimum grade point average (GPA) of 2.50 at a high school within our 28-county field of membership.

-Must attend a two-year or four-year Oregon college or university in the Fall of 2024.
+• Be attending a two-year or four-year Oregon college or university in the Fall of 2025.

 Article: Scholarship award displacement could reduce your student aid